 The substance restrictions of the ElektroStoffV refer to the maximum concentrations in the homogeneous material.
+If it is necessary that exemption rules from Annexes III and IV of the RoHS Directive are required to achieve conformity, Techem GmbH requires the designation and assignment of these.

-Table 1: Substance restrictions by Directive 2011/65/EU
+Table 1: Substance restrictions of Directive 2011/65/EU